Olugbenga Agboola

+Educational Background

+He holds a degree in Electrical Engineering from Obafemi Awolowo University in Nigeria and an MBA from the University of Oxford’s Said Business School.
+His educational background has contributed to his strong technical and business understanding.

 Career

 Born in Lagos, Agboola is a graduate of the MBA program at MIT Sloan School of Management.
-Prior to founding Flutterwave with Iyinoluwa Aboyeji in 2016, he worked as an application engineer at PayPal and in product management at Google.
+Prior to founding Flutterwave with Iyinoluwa Aboyeji in 2016, he worked as an application engineer at PayPal and held roles in product management at Google.
+His earlier fintech venture, which focused on alternative payment methods, was acquired by a major Nigerian bank.

 National Honours

 Agboola was decorated with Nigeria's National Honour Medal of the Officer of the Order of Niger (OON) by President Muhammadu Buhari in recognition of his contributions to the advancement of technology, innovations and economic development.
 He was awarded the honour alongside Ameyo Adadevoh, Abubakar Abdullahi, Jim Ovia, Tony Elumelu, amongst others.

-Recognition & Awards
+Recognition and awards

 Agboola was listed on Fortune's 40 Under 40 list in 2020.
 He was also on Time's Next 100 list in 2021.
 In April 2022, Agboola received the Tech Investor of the Year award in the Business Insider Africa awards.

+In 2022, Agboola was conferred with National award of Officer of the Order of the Niger (OON) by President Muhammadu Buhari.